 Employees should be aware of the various pitfalls that they may have to face.
 They may be approached to divulge the data they deal with and could be even tricked into giving out that data.
 They should be ready in the face of such situations.

-There is a need for the employees to carry out proper checks to give out any kind of personal information.
+There is a need for the employees to carry out proper checks to give out any personal information.
 They should also be aware of how much information they are allowed to share on telephones or in person, and when they need written permission from the data subjects to give out any additional personal information.

 Dealing With Data Subjects

 Employees must know that data subjects have a right under GDPR to ask about the status of their data.
 They can ask to modify, delete their data, or even withdraw their consent at any point in time.
-Employees should know that organisations have to respond to requests from data subjects in a stipulated frame of time, they can charge fees for information in certain cases, and more.
+Employees should know that organisations have to respond to requests from data subjects in a stipulated frame of time, they can charge fees for information in some instances, and more.

 It is possible that the employee does not have the required clearance to give the information a data subject is asking for.
 In that case, employees should be aware of whom they can refer the case to.

 GDPR training will broadly cover these points and more.
 The idea is to prepare the employee for the new regulatory environment and to make sure that there are no hiccups along the way.
 However, designing a handbook, creating videos, or hiring an external training agency is not enough to make sure that your employees are well aware of all the GDPR regulations relevant to them.
-It is important to ensure that the employees are actually absorbing the information meted out to them.
+It is vital to ensure that the employees are absorbing the information meted out to them.

 How Can Organisations Engage Their Employees?

 GDPR training has become an important boardroom discussion.
-But, the GDPR training will only be effective if the employees understand the significance of the recent changes and are primed right for the GDPR training.
+However, the GDPR training will only be effective if the employees understand the significance of the recent changes and are primed right for the GDPR training.

 Trickle Down Training